emnh/js-to-reasonml-transpiler/README.md

 # Alternatives

  - [Jeason](https://github.com/chenglou/jeason) is another approach using Flow.
-   Probably a more complete project, but not as convenient to copy paste and run quick examples in browser.
+   Differences to my project are that flow cannot really infer many types at all without annotations.
+The code Jeason generates is also full of dynamic lookups, not using typed getters and setters as my project does.
+Also it is not as convenient to copy paste and quickly transpile live examples in browser.
  - [ReasonablyTyped](https://github.com/rrdelaney/ReasonablyTyped) I tried this
    a while ago to convert WebGL2 bindings (and three.js if I remember correctly) but I couldn't get it to work.
 Well, seems like it's a work in